vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

    ssh -i PATH_OF_YOUR_PRIVATE_SSH_KEY_FILE gdk@IP_OF_YOUR_VM
 ```

+Hint: The PATH_OF_YOUR_PRIVATE_SSH_KEY_FILE is the same path as for your public SSH key file, just without the `.pub` ending.

-1. Choose where you want to save the configuration.
+1. Choose the file you want to save the configuration in.
 1. You should now see a toast message that a new host was added, click on **Connect**.
 <!-- markdownlint-disable MD044 -->
 1. A new VS Code window should start, confirm that you want to continue and enter the passphrase for your SSH key.
 You are now connected, jump to the explorer tab (first option in the left sidebar), click on **Open folder** and then select first **gdk**, followed by **gitlab**.